-- member means a person holding any grade of membership of the Institute; - member means any member holding a grade of membership as defined by the Institute Rules and Statement of Purpose as well as those who are a Certified Occupational Hygienist[®]; - worker means persons who are engaged in work which is the subject of the member advice; - employer means the employer of the worker or persons in charge of a business of undertaking (PCBU); - general public means the community at large; - as far as practicable shall have the same meaning as so far as is practicable and so far as is reasonably practicable under state and Territory Occupational Health and Safety, Work Health and Safety and Safety and Health Legislation; - consultant means a member providing professional services on the basis of fee for service; - commentary means any expression of opinion, any expression of interpretation, offering of comment or any remark which is given as made in a public forum, made in any advice given, through any form of media, at any professional gathering or in a private setting; - Council means the Australian Institute of Occupational Hygienists, Inc, Council - best scientific evidence as would be determined by a peer group of professional members of the Institute - best practice means as published or recommended by the Institute, or as determined by a peer group of professional members of the Institute; - profession means the occupation or business of providing advice in occupational hygiene; - client shall mean; - (i) where the member is providing professional services as an employee to an employer for a salary, the employer of the member; and - (ii) where the member is providing professional services as a consultant for a fee, the person or business who has engaged the member to provide the professional services in return for a fee, - (iii) where the member is providing professional advice or commentary in the field of occupational hygiene.
+- member means any member holding a grade of membership as defined by the AIOH Rules and Statement of Purpose as well as those who are a Certified Occupational Hygienist[®]. - worker means persons who are engaged in work which is the subject of the member advice. - employer means the employer of the worker or persons in charge of a business of undertaking (PCBU). - general public means the community at large. - as far as practicable shall have the same meaning as so far as is practicable and so far as is reasonably practicable under state and territory Occupational Health and Safety, Work Health, and Safety Legislation. - consultant means a member providing professional services on the basis of fee for service. - commentary means any expression of opinion, any expression of interpretation, offering of comment or any remark which is given as made in a public forum, made in any advice given, through any form of media, at any professional gathering or in a private setting. - Council means the Australian Institute of Occupational Hygienists, Inc, Council. - best scientific evidence as would be determined by a peer group of professional members of the Institute. - best practice means as published or recommended by the Institute, or as determined by a peer group of professional members of the Institute. - profession means the occupation or business of providing advice in occupational hygiene. - client shall mean; - (i) where the member is providing professional services as an employee to an employer for a salary, the employer of the member; and - (ii) where the member is providing professional services as a consultant for a fee, the person or business who has engaged the member to provide the professional services in return for a fee.

+(iii) where the member is providing professional advice or commentary in the field of occupational hygiene.